YoshitaB/Toxic-Comment-Classifier/README.md

 ![alt text](https://github.com/YoshitaB/Toxic-Comment-Classifier/blob/main/image/Power-In-Positivity.jpg)

 ### Dataset Overview
 The threat of abuse and harassment online prevent many people from expressing themselves and make them give up on seeking different opinions.
 In the meantime, platforms struggle to effectively facilitate conversations, leading many communities to limit or completely shut down user comments.
-Therefore, Kaggle started this competition with the Conversation AI team, a research initiative founded by Jigsaw and Google.

-As a group of students with great interests in Natural Language Processing, as well as making online discussion more productive and respectful, we determined to work on this project and aim to build a model that is capable of detecting different types of toxicity like threats, obsenity, insults, and identity-based hate.
+As a student with great interests in Natural Language Processing, as well as making online discussion more productive and respectful, I was determined to work on this project and aim to build a model that is capable of detecting different types of toxicity like threats, obsenity, insults, and identity-based hate.

 The dataset we are using consists of comments from Wikipedia’s talk page edits.
 These comments have been labeled by human raters for toxic behavior.
 The types of toxicity are:
 - toxic